LucasBehrendt/gamers-ground/README.md

   - As a Site admin I can delete products on the site so that I can control the selection of products being sold.

   - As a Site Admin I can manage reviews posted by customers so that I can make sure no objectionable content is present.

+  - As a Site Admin I can manage and respond to inquiries so that I can communicate with customers. *

+* Added late in the project since time permitted it, and a simple contact system was implemented.

 ## Scope